alievrusik/cnn_fcd_detection/README.md

 ## Aknowledgements

-Project medical partner: science-practical [center n.a.
-Pirogov](http://www.pirogov-center.ru/english/about/) for annotated test data.
-We acknowledge Zhores HPC for the computation facilities.
+We acknowledge our project medical partner science-practical [center n.a.
+Pirogov](http://www.pirogov-center.ru/english/about/) for annotated data.
+We acknowledge Zhores HPC cluster for the computation facilities.